5 Unmissable Things to do in Eryri (Snowdonia)

 Climbing Snowdon: Tips and Advice is the perfect place to start.

 Once you’ve finished taking in all that Eryri (Snowdonia) National Park has to offer, Rhyd Y Galen Caravan Park provides the perfect spot to slip off your walking boots whilst remaining submerged in the stunning landscape.
-Our caravan park, campsite, and glamping accommodation is a great base for exploring everything North Wales has to offer without removing yourself completely from the experience.
+Our caravan park, campsite and glamping accommodation is a great base for exploring everything North Wales has to offer without removing yourself completely from the experience.

 Book your getaway online today.